 Corporate risk management, business continuity and data security policies can all impact your global ITAD program.
 A data destruction plan for media storage devices is critical when removing IT equipment and electronic assets from your live environment.
 This should reflect the same risk protection as outlined in your corporate data security policies.

-IT asset disposition or “ITAD”, as a term, did not exist ten years ago.
+IT asset disposition or “ITAD”, is a relatively new term.
 Historically, disposing of retired IT equipment was a financial calculation.
 Considerations focused on what,

 - You paid for the equipment,